Nyssa, Oregon

 Nyssa (/ˈnɪsə/ NISS-ə) is a city in Malheur County, Oregon, United States.
 The population was 3,198 at the 2020 census.
+The city also holds the title of the Oregon city with the lowest median age at 25.1 years old.
 The city is located along the Snake River on the Idaho border, in the region of far eastern Oregon known as the "Treasure Valley".
 It is part of the Ontario, OR-ID Micropolitan Statistical Area.

 The primary industry in the region is agriculture, including the cultivation of Russet potatoes, sugar beets, onions, corn, flower seed, mint, and wheat.
 The city's economy relies on the surrounding agricultural area with its several large onion and potato packaging plants.

 History

 The area surrounding the city was originally inhabited by Native Americans.
 Northern Paiute and Cayuse frequented the area but had difficulty living in the relatively harsh climate.
 The original Fort Boise, established in the 1830s, is nearby to the southeast.
 The city was originally a shipping center for sheep and stock on the Union Pacific's main trunk line.